 Tax planning refers to financial planning for tax efficiency.
-It aims to reduce one’s tax liabilities and optimally utilize tax exemptions, rebates, and benefits as much as possible.
+It aims to reduce one’s tax liabilities and optimally utilize tax exemptions, tax rebates, and benefits as much as possible.
 Tax planning includes making financial and business decisions to minimise the incidence of tax.
 This helps you legitimately avail the maximum benefit by using all beneficial provisions under tax laws.
 It enables one to think of their finances and taxes at the beginning of the fiscal year, instead of leaving it to the eleventh hour.

 There are some fundamental objectives of tax planning.
 Tax planning diminishes tax liability by saving the assessee the maximum amount of tax by arranging their financial operations according to tax decisions.
 It also conforms to the provisions under taxation laws, thereby minimizing any litigation.
 One of the biggest benefits of tax planning is that the returns can be directed to investments.
 It is the most productive way to make smart investments while fully utilizing the resources available due to tax benefits.
 Investing tax money generates white money to flow through the economy, aiding in the country's economic development.
 Tax planning hence contributes to the economic stability of the individual as well as the country.